Dyslecix-Dev/github-tutorial/README.md

 - Continuous Delivery (CD) - The next phase of CI where the code is packaged into a release and stored somewhere (preferably in an artifact repository).
 - Continuous Deployment (CD) - The next phase of continuous delivery where the code is deployed.
 - Continuous Integration (CI) - A software development practice where developers merging tested code into a shared branch.
+- Dependabot Alerts - Notify a user when their code depends on a package that is insecure.
+- Dependency Graph - A summary of the manifest and lock files stored and any dependencies that are submitted for the repository using the dependency submission API.
 - Dotfile - Files and folders on Unix-like systems starting with a period that control the configuration of applications and shells on your system.1
 - GitHub - A collaboration platform that uses Git for versioning.
 - GitHub Actions - A way to automate aspects of software workflow (e.g. testing, continuous deployment, code review, managing issues and pull requests, etc.).